-The numbers of students who are victim to sexual violence is higher than we presume, as many cases are not reported and others are silenced.
+The numbers of students who are the victim of sexual violence are higher than we presume, as many cases are not reported and others are silenced.
 By internalizing norms and finding excuses for rape we feed into a culture where students must become weary of their surroundings.

 Never having to experience someone close to me be the victim of such a heinous crime, and never even heard of someone within my extended circle affected by rape, one begins to presume it never takes place.
 This is far from the truth of the matter.
 Due to skewed religious preachings by our politicians and an aura of shame placed upon being the victim of sexual assault, Pakistanis rarely vocalize their experiences.
 Inadvertently Pakistan has become a rape-prone society.
 There is a grave danger when one’s culture makes a habit of excusing perpetrator’s and my eyes were opened to this reality only after moving to a country which does not actively try to silence you.

 Once I’d moved to Toronto, I began to befriend individuals of all cultures and backgrounds, suddenly no topic of conversation was taboo or couldn’t be spoken about.
 I no longer had to wear a muzzle or filter my words.

 Within my first year, I had three friends and two acquaintances who were the victims of sexual assault.
 There is a profound sadness in realizing those close to you were stripped of their rights, their dignity, and had their sense of security threatened.
 A campus that seemed safe suddenly began to morph into a place where I glanced behind my shoulder while walking.
 I found myself too afraid to even walk alone once the sun went down.